prb2/prb2.github.io/src/index.md

 under Professors Lydia Kavraki and Mark Moll in the Physical and Biological Computing Group.

 ## About this website

-This site is static HTML, generated from Markdown source files using Pandoc, with a simple shell script.
+This site is static HTML, generated from Markdown source files using Pandoc.

 You can view the source code [here](https://github.com/prb2/prb2.github.io/).